mishra1010/JSSep2025/Readme.md

 It has a cost

 It needs to have a base or exit criteria - else max call stack size reached

+# Day 7 - Build JS projects

+Rock, Paper, Scissors Game develop

+Assumptions -

+1. Prompt user to get input

+2. computer's selection will be random

+3. Compare user and computers choice

+4. Announce the winner

+5. After winner announcement, we can ask the user to play again or quit the game